ovaixe/task-manager/README.md

    The application must open the files task.txt and completed.txt from where the app is run, and not where the app is located.
 For example, if we invoke the app like this:

-6. The files should always be sorted in order of the priority, ie, the task with the highest priority should be first item in the file.
+6. The files are always sorted in order of the priority, ie, the task with the highest priority should be first item in the file.

    ```
    $ cd /path/to/plans